Chipper-Technologies/graviton/README.md

 - Enable R8/ProGuard for Android builds in release mode
 - Consider using `--tree-shake-icons` to reduce icon bundle size

+> **💡 Pro Tip:** For automated builds and deployment, check out our [Fastlane automation setup](docs/FASTLANE.md) which handles all the above commands with simple one-liners and includes automatic deployment to app stores.

 ---

 ## 📱 Screenshots